Northern-State-University/camp2024Welcome/README.md

 ## Wait, you didn't come to camp with access to an email address???
 * Gmail (https://mail.google.com/)

+### GITHUB access:
+1. You're already here
+2. Create an account REMEMBER THIS PASSWORD or WRITE IT DOWN
+3. This is where you'll store anything digitally from camp, whether that be code, imagse/videos or anything else.

 ### Adobe Creative Cloud:
 1. Please log in to your email